TMAILOR BLOG

 The "Local Quote" Note

-You don't need a complex CRM.
-One secure note per provider keeps you organized, and the token lets you return to the same inbox later if they revise the estimate.
+You don't need a CRM for this.
+One secure note per provider keeps the comparison honest, and the Access Token lets you back into the same inbox if someone revises their estimate a week later.

 Follow-Up, Negotiation, and Handover